Measurements conspire nonlocally to restructure critical quantum states: Ensemble of outcomes

 \section{Ensemble of outcomes}

-In the previous section we discussed a transition in the structure of the state arising from a single measurement outcome.
+In the previous section we discussed a transition in the structure of the state arising from one set of measurement outcomes.
 More generally, one is interested in the entire ensemble of measurement outcomes.
 In order to characterize fully the effect of our measurements, it is first necessary to identify physical quantities that encode the response of the quantum state.
 Second, we must average these over the ensemble of states arising from measurement.
 In this section we show that there is a transition, as a function of $K$, at the level of this ensemble.
 It is natural to expect that in this setting the critical Luttinger parameter is smaller than unity.
-This is because the postselection scheme in Sec.~\ref{sec:qnd} emphasises the role of density correlations far more than generic measurements.
-First, in Sec.~\ref{sec:nonlinear}, we introduce the correlation functions of interest.
-Secs.~\ref{sec:replicas} and \ref{sec:longwavelength} then describe a field-theoretic technique that allows us to analyse them.
-The transition is the subject of Sec.~\ref{sec:replicatransition}, and in Sec.~\ref{sec:Harris} we discuss its relation to the one in Sec.~\ref{sec:qnd}.
+This is because the postselection scheme in Sec.~\ref{sec:qnd} emphasises the role of density correlations relative to generic measurements.
+First, in Sec.~\ref{sec:nonlinear}, we introduce the measurement-averaged correlation functions of interest.
+Sections~\ref{sec:replicas} and \ref{sec:longwavelength} then describe a field-theoretic technique that allows us to analyze them.
+The transition is the subject of Sec.~\ref{sec:replicatransition}, and in Sec.~\ref{sec:individual} we discuss properties of individual postmeasurement states.

 To follow this program it is useful to choose a different measurement model to Sec.~\ref{sec:qnd}; our choice will simplify the analytic calculation of ensemble-averaged correlation functions.
 First, we imagine coupling an observable $\hat m(x)$, which is a property of our measurement apparatus, to the normal-ordered density $\hat n(x)$.
 Second, we perform projective measurements of $\hat m(x)$ for all $x$.
 We denote by $m(x)$ the outcomes.
-This measurement protocol is implemented by an operator $\hat M_m$ that relates $\ket{\psi_{\text{g.s.}}}$ to the state $\ket{\psi_m}$ arising from measurement outcome $m(x)$,
+This measurement protocol is implemented by an operator $\hat M_m$ that relates $\ket{\psi_{\text{g.s.}}}$ to the state $\ket{\psi_m}$ arising from the measurement outcomes $m(x)$,